tarinandari/SiteFinityAllDemo/ReadMe.txt

 SitefinityWebApp
 1. Restore database SiteFinityDemoDB.bak to local PC
+2. Change the value of the "ClientBaseAddress" in web.config to your own WebApi base address
-2. Build and run app
+3. Then Build and run app
-3. Login to Sitefinity project using this credentials email : tarinandari@gmail.com password : Pass@word12345
 4. The new MVC widget can be seen in Live Site
+5. Login to Sitefinity project using this credentials email : tarinandari@gmail.com password : Pass@word12345